 Previous tools: Microsoft Excel, homegrown tools

 Started originally in 1938 as Ryan Lumber and Coal, it wasn’t long before the Co-founders of Ryan Companies, James and Francis Ryan, added construction to their offerings.
 That expansion was the beginning of the company’s design-build approach.
-Today, Ryan is listed at no. 25 on the ENR top contractors list and offers comprehensive commercial real estate services as a national developer, architect, capital investment consultant, builder and real estate manager with a focus on bringing lasting value to its customers and the communities in which it works.
+Today, Ryan is listed on the ENR top contractors list and offers comprehensive commercial real estate services as a national developer, architect, capital investment consultant, builder and real estate manager with a focus on bringing lasting value to its customers and the communities in which it works.

 Ryan’s market depth includes retail, industrial, healthcare and senior living.
 The company’s development and corporate build-to-suit work span a wide range of product types including office, mixed-use, hospitality, multifamily housing and mission-critical facilities.